abhishek1235/archetypes/backbase-mashupservices-archetype/README.md

-# Archetype backbase-contentservices-archetype
+# Archetype backbase-mashupservices-archetype

 Version **5.4.0.6**

 ##Overview
-A blank Maven archetype for the Backbase Portal Content Services.
-We are basically creating a standard Maven WAR overlay of Backbase Content Services WAR.
+A blank Maven archetype for the Backbase Portal Standalone Mashup Services.
+We are basically creating a standard Maven WAR overlay of Standalone Backbase Mashup Services WAR.
 More info on how WAR overlay works you can find [here](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 ##Usage
-The only reason why you would want to create your own version of Content Services and therefore use this archetype is if you really need to modify it.
+Reason why you would want to create your own version of Standalone Mashup Services and therefore use this archetype is if you want to add any custom code to it which ussualy is the reason if you;re using Mashup Services.
+This is covered in Mashup Services documentaion within section Customization on [https://my.backbase.com/doc-center/manuals/portal/mash_cust.html](https://my.backbase.com/doc-center/manuals/portal/mash_cust.html).

-Most common reason for modification is creation of custom CMIS content types and this is covered in one of the Backbase Dev Guides on [my.backbase.com](http://my.backbase.com).

 Follow next steps to start with this archetype.
 Note that some of these steps refer to [Backbase Development Guide](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html).
 This means that you should first familiarize yourself with Portal Development process in general before you start using this archetype.